Benjamin Bunny Class

 Thank you to all the lovely parents and grandparents who joined us.

-Please ensure your child has their book bag with them in school every day.
+Please ensure your child has their book bag with them in school every day with their reading book and reading record inside of it.

 Reading books are provided at your child's phonics level to enable them to read at home with you with confidence.